rust-osdev/bootloader/README.md

 ### Mac OS

-If you are building on Mac OS and get a error saying `ld.bfd not found` you first need to cross compile binutils and install it and then adjust the linker name in the `x86_64-bootloader.json` file.
+If you are building on Mac OS and get a error saying `ld.bfd not found` you first need to [cross compile binutils](https://os.phil-opp.com/cross-compile-binutils) and then adjust the linker name in the `x86_64-bootloader.json` file.
 The reason for this is the default rust LLVM linker doesn't support some features this project needs.

 After doing that continue with the instructions for Linux.